diandiaye/desktop-database-app/README.md

 # desktop-database-app
-desktop database application in python and kivy with frontend and backend
+Desktop database application in python and kivy with frontend and backend work.